EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 operations of the EGI Infrastructure.
 The correspondent [roles defined in Configuration Database (GOCDB)](https://wiki.egi.eu/wiki/GOCDB/Input_System_User_Documentation#Roles) give specific rights in the Configuration Database itself and in other EGI services.
+There are roles whose scope is limited to the operation of a RC.
+A number of other roles act on a higher level, involving the operations activities related either to the NGI (Regional level) or to the EGI infrastructure as a whole (Project level).
 Other terms and definitions can be found in the [EGI Glossary](https://go.egi.eu/glossary).

 ### Resource Centre level